 Adolescents seem to be attracted to the plotters of violence.
 But older people must also be aware that there is a danger in the company of sinners.
-They are in danger from the company of many wives which will inevitable get them into idolatry, which is the love of material things and self-adulation.
 These will become a trap that Solomon himself was caught in.

 It is important to note therefore that it is important that a father choose to love his son and choose to advise him.
 It is important for a father to develop a love relationship with his son so that his son will choose to listen to him.
 It is important that sons be taught to avoid this dangerous preoccupation with power and the desire that people have to hurt others that are weaker than they.